QingTian1927/Coursera-QuizEX/README.md

 ### **Normal (Human-Readable)**

 ```
-Q1: Which of the following would most improve this literature review?
+Q1: Which of the following is the most appropriate exploratory research question for this scenario?

-• Replacing old studies with newer ones
+• Is social media harming young people?
-• Adding more citations from different countries
+• How do students aged 14–18 describe the influence of social media on their study habits and focus? (x)
-• Identifying gaps in current findings and linking them to the proposed research question (x)
+• How can schools stop students from using social media during study time?
-• Including a personal opinion about social media use
+• Why do students use TikTok so much?
 ```

 ### **Formatted (Quizlet-Friendly)**

 ```
-Which of the following would most improve this literature review?
+Which of the following is the most appropriate exploratory research question for this scenario?

-Replacing old studies with newer ones
+Is social media harming young people?
-Adding more citations from different countries
+How do students aged 14–18 describe the influence of social media on their study habits and focus?
-Identifying gaps in current findings and linking them to the proposed research question
+How can schools stop students from using social media during study time?
-Including a personal opinion about social media use
+Why do students use TikTok so much?
-/Identifying gaps in current findings and linking them to the proposed research question;
+/How do students aged 14–18 describe the influence of social media on their study habits and focus?;
 ```

 ### **JSON**